shpwrck/rancher-clusterapi-autoscaling/README.md

 ## Current Implications

-- Rancher is not "aware" of the new node pool.
+- Rancher is not "fully aware" of the new node pool.
 This means that if you delete the cluster you may have to delete the additional machines/machinesets/machinedeployments.
 - The reason for the additional node pool is that the Rancher provisioning controller overrides scaling adjustments.